"The U.S. Food and Drug Administration today approved Tivicay (dolutegravir), a new drug to treat HIV-1 infection.

 - Increased bleeding for hemophiliacs.
 Some people with hemophilia have increased bleeding with protease inhibitors including KALETRA.

 - Allergic reactions.
 Skin rashes, some of them severe, can occur in people who take KALETRA.
-Tell your healthcare provider if you had a rash when you took another medicine for your HIV-1 infection or if you notice any skin rash when you take KALETRA.
+Tell your doctor if you had a rash when you took another medicine for your HIV-1 infection or if you notice any skin rash when you take KALETRA.

 Common side effects of KALETRA include: